All Episodes

 Why the tipping point?

-You mentioned, and I didn't realize this, that Ulysses S. Grant was the president that uh made it a holiday.
+You mentioned, and I didn't realize this, that Ulysses S. Grant was the president that made it a holiday.

-It happened during his administration, and here we're at war again, and I think religion becomes a little bit more important when you're at war.
+And I think religion becomes a little bit more important when you're at war.

 I mean, there are no atheists in a foxhole.

-I believe in that saying.
+And I believe in that saying.

-And I think uh Christmas of all times of the year is when people are of good cheer, and I think uh God fearing people are of good cheer.
+And I think Christmas of all times of the year is when people are of good cheer.

-We used to get October 12th off, and they had a big parade.
+I remember in Newark when I was a school kid, we used to get October 12th off, and they had a big parade.

-It was like St. Paddy's Day's parade.
+It was like St. Patty's Day's parade.

-And now you're you know, in in 1992, the 500th year, you uh they they downgraded Columbus.
+And now, you know, in 1992, the 500th year, they downgraded Columbus.

-Right as far as these same people are concerned.
+He's a bum right now, as far as these same people are concerned.

-So I think John Gibson uh, you know, came out with the book right at the right time, and I think because of conservative talk radio, not any talk radio, but the other talk radio shows are negligible, uh, because they they can't really get an audience, so they have their liberals call in here.
+And I think because of conservative talk radio, not any talk radio, but the other talk radio shows are negligible because they can't really get an audience, so they have their liberals call in here.

 Why are they doing this?